FrancoOu/React/README.md

 2. But I was stuck on function callbacks for the whole night LOL **>_<** So here are some tips for callbacks in React:
    1. If the function is **directly called** from event handlers **with parameters,** or you want to have access to the event, the function should be higher-order function
    2. That's probably it...
 Maybe I will come back for other cases in terms of the callbacks

+#### 3/12/2022 - 6/12/2022

+1. Literally did noting but resting and was going through a shoulder strain which fxxked me up..
+2. Went for k.dot's concert on Monday (5/12/2022).
+And that was sooooo fucking dope!
+3. Will continue on React starting from 7/12/2022.